 I use a combination of tried and true real estate marketing techniques along with the newest on-line and mobile methods to make sure that everyone who is in the market for a home like yours knows that your home is for sale and that it’s easy to come and see it.

-There may be additions to, or variations of, this plan depending on many factors including the sellers’ preferences, but there are ten methods I use to market almost every home.
+There may be additions to, or variations of, this plan depending on many factors including the sellers’ preferences, but there are nine methods I use to market almost every home.

 One – Listing on the Multiple Listing Service®